MartinBulla/ruff_sperm/README.md

 ### **Overview**

-Contains scripts, data, outputs and protocols used in designing and collecting sperm morphology and velocity of three ruff morphs.
+Contains scripts, data, outputs and protocols used to design data collection and to collect sperm morphology and velocity of three ruff morphs.
 ### **Folders and files**

 [Data](Data/): all used data